sambit77/SonarcloudDemo/README.md

 ### Springboot-Sonarcloud-Demo
 #### App Functionality
-1. When user hits `http://localhost:8080/message` this application return "Hello World" message.
+1. When user hits `http://localhost:8080/message` this application returns "Hello World" message.

 ##### Steps to run the application